Keith Vincent Anderson: Career

-Law suits
+Lawsuits

 Following Anderson's return to Australia, which he claimed was in furtherance of the team's objectives, but whose nature was never revealed, he was dropped from Kingsford Smith's team, and the flight from San Francisco to Australia was made without him.
 Anderson felt aggrieved, as he had put considerable time, effort and expense into the project, and wanted some share of the financial rewards.

 Brisbane Truth agreed: "It is regrettable that Anderson wasn't with them, but no doubt Kingsford Smith, in his tour of triumph, will not forget his mate."

 His fiancée's father, Sydney solicitor A. V. Hilliard (1865–1933), arranged a restraining order preventing Kingsford Smith and Ulm from moving Southern Cross from the jurisdiction of the New South Wales courts until a settlement had been reached.

 Attached to Anderson's affidavit was a letter written to him in May 1928 by Kingsford Smith and Ulm, accepting that Anderson wanted to be part of the flight, but were unable to help with cost of the fare, and further "We hear that you have made little or no effort to do anything for us since your return to Australia, while on the other hand you left us here to carry the baby.
 At the time of your leaving, it looked a most hopeless baby to carry."

-On 22 February 1929 Anderson dropped his claims against Kingsford Smith, accepting the argument that by leaving America of his own free will he had forfeited membership in the partnership, and Kingsford Smith withdrew any intimations that Anderson's departure was from cowardice or lack of confidence in the project.
+On 22 February 1929, Anderson dropped his claims against Kingsford Smith, accepting the argument that by leaving America of his own free will he had forfeited membership in the partnership, and Kingsford Smith withdrew any intimations that Anderson's departure was from cowardice or lack of confidence in the project.
 This meant that the Southern Cross was free of legal restraints and the London flight could go ahead.

 Then on 19 March 1929 at the Returned Servicemen's Ball, a writ was served on behalf of Hitchcock, on Kingsford Smith, Ulm and Anderson for £1000, claiming they had promised him a part in the Southern Cross Pacific crossing.
 Kingsford Smith admitted having made certain promises to Hitchcock, but never admitted him into the flying team.
 The Supreme Court judge accepted Kingsford Smith's argument that the original project had been abandoned, and no promise had been made in respect of the revised flight, and directed the jury to find for the defendants.

 Anderson and Hitchcock next announced an attempt on Bert Hinkler's record flight to London in the Bristol Tourer, which by this time had done well over 1300 flying hours.
 They left Sydney on 6 September 1928, but got no further than Pine Creek, Northern Territory, when they had radiator trouble and made a forced landing, from which Anderson emerged unscathed, and Hitchcock suffering nothing worse than a badly cut lip and a strained shoulder, but the plane was a write-off, with nothing salvageable except the engine.